Nolan Arenado Player Props: Cardinals vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff is 28th in the league with a collective eight strikeouts per nine innings.
+- The Royals pitching staff is 27th in MLB with a collective eight strikeouts per nine innings.

-- The Royals have the 28th-ranked team ERA among all league pitching staffs (5.11).
+- The Royals have a 5.13 team ERA that ranks 28th across all league pitching staffs.

-- Royals pitchers combine to allow 141 total home runs at a rate of 1.2 per game (to rank 20th in baseball).

-- Coleman makes his first start of the season for the Royals.

 © 2023 Data Skrive.
 All rights reserved.